finninmunich/Advance-Deep-Learning-in-Computer-Vision/README.md

 ## Advancecd Deep Learning for Computer Vision

-Project for ADL4CV: Shape Completion with Meso-Skeleton Learning by Dongyue Lu and Zhisheng Zheng, supervised by Yinyu Nie.
+Project for ADL4CV: Shape Completion with Meso-Skeleton Learning by Zhisheng Zheng and Dongyue Lu, supervised by Yinyu Nie.

 This code is tested under Python 3.6.3, PyTorch 1.2.0 on Ubuntu 18.04 and 20.04.